 The Green River Area Development District (GRADD) is composed of seven counties: Daviess, Hancock, Henderson, McLean, Ohio, Union, and Webster.
-In 2021, GRADD comprised 4.8% of the state's population.
+According to the 2020 Decennial Census, GRADD comprised 4.8% of the state's population.

-GRADD Quick Facts

-Statewide, GRADD contains:
+GRADD Quick Facts Statewide, GRADD contains:

-- 2.9 percent of the Black population - 3.1 percent of the Asian American population - 1.2 percent of the Pacific Islander population - 4.6 percent of the American Indian / Alaskan Native population - 3.9 percent of the Hispanic population - 4.6 percent of the low-income population - 5.1 percent of the age 65 years and over population - 5.2 percent of the disabled population age 18 to 64 years - 3.6 percent of the population that speaks English less than well - Overall GRADD contains 4.8% of Kentucky's population with an estimated of 215,967 people living in the district
+- 2.85 percent of the Black population. - 3.79 percent of the Asian American population. - 2.99 percent of the Pacific Islander population. - 4.34 percent of the American Indian/Alaskan Native population. - 13.12 percent of the Hispanic population. - 4.33 percent of the low-income population. - 5 percent of the age 65 years and over population. - 5.5 percent of the disabled population age 18 to 64 years. - 5.26 percent of the population that speaks English less than well. - Overall, GRADD contains a larger percentage (17.7 percent) of persons aged 65 and older than statewide in Kentucky (16.4 percent).